 They are both playing nicely until the little one starts shouting ‘I need a poo!’ from the top of the slide.
 Mummy shouts at her to wait and that they’ll go and find the toilet, but it’s too late.

 Mummy frantically tries to navigate soft play equipment that’s obviously not designed for a slightly overweight 30 year old, to try and stop her from sliding down the slide.
-Gets to the top to find it is worse than she thought and thanks God that she got there in time to stop the sliding! the Poo (it’s horrendous enough to deserve a capital P) is all over clothes, legs, feet.
+Gets to the top to find it is worse than she thought and thanks God that she got there in time to stop the sliding!
+The Poo (it’s horrendous enough to deserve a capital) is all over clothes, legs and feet.
 Mummy picks her up and clambers down out of the soft play.

 After grabbing the 4-year-old they head out of the soft play to find the nearest toilet.
 Toilet has a hand dryer in, so naturally biggest child (who has a phobia of those) completely refuses to come inside.
 Mummy tells her to hold open the door and stand still.
-Meanwhile child number 2 has pooed again onto the toilet floor.
+Meanwhile child number 2 has pooed again, this time onto the toilet floor.

 Grabs daughter and runs back down the corridor to the toilets where she finds other daughter standing still where she was thankfully, although if she had moved there would probably have been footprints!
 Finally cleans her up and has to walk her back to the lodge naked.